 7. Can I apply Frontline to my dog after surgery?

 My vet said yes!
 [We no longer use or recommend Frontline.
-Read our post on Natural and Safe Flea Repellents + DIY Recipe.]
+Use natural flea and tick preventative sprays instead.]

 8. What is the toughest thing I will have to cope with?